 Displacement and Homelessness

 Shortly after the control board was released of its major powers over the NYC budget, David Dinkins was selected as mayor to provide for a reasonable transition to the changes that would be implemented by Rudy Guiliani, a tough no-nonsense, anti-gang criminal prosecutor (I know, ironic isn’t it.) followed by Michael Bloomberg who would bring the housing displacement process into full force through a comprehensive rezoning of the city.
 Bloomberg would leave the Republican party for his second term, (wait for a memoir on why) but he aggressively set the stage for adding density to NYC in a trade with agreeable private developers for affordable housing.
-The trade added floor for 20% of new housing units for families earning 80% of the area median income (AMI).
-A little time with NYC’s chart on what is affordable (Here) will prove to you that this program is designed to produce displacement with a developer incentive zoning tool, also known as “inclusionary housing” which is as inclusive as “right to work” laws are of labor unions.
+The trade adds floor area to yield 20% of new housing units.
+They would be dedicated to families earning 80% of the area median income (AMI).
+A little time with NYC’s chart on what is affordable (here) will prove to you that this program is designed to produce displacement with a developer incentive zoning tool, also known as “inclusionary housing” which is as inclusive as “right to work” laws are of labor unions.